How to Align Partition | MiniTool Partition Wizard Tutorial [Help]

 For specific steps, please see MiniTool Partition Wizard Tutorial below.

 How to Align Partition

-After application, to align a single partition is completed via MiniTool Partition Wizard.
+After that, partition alignment is completed via MiniTool Partition Wizard.
 It is so easy.
-However, if you want to align multiple partitions on the same hard disk, please see Align All Partitions to get details.
+However, to align multiple partitions on the same hard disk, please use Align All Partitions feature.